Home

 Fill the snack holder with candy corn, trail mix or other small snack.

-Pin the Waddle on the Turkey
+Pin the Wattle on the Turkey

 Draw the outline of a turkey on a large sheet of paper.
 Tape the Turkey to a wall or door at chest level to the children.